Centari2013/FSEA/README.md

 Before running the program, ensure that you have the necessary dependencies installed and configured.

+## Schema

+The program is built over an SQLite3 database.
+Here is the [schema](https://github.com/Centari2013/FSEA/blob/969662d02a4c4a4565d3ba582ec3530f67a8afab/FSEA_DB_Schema.pdf) if you are interested.

 ## TODO List

 Here are the primary tasks that need to be completed for this project: